eclipse-iofog/iofog.org/content/docs/3/reference-iofogctl/reference-application.md

       - internal: 80
         external: 5000
         protocol: tcp # Protocol for the container port mapping (Either tcp or udp, defaults to tcp)
         # Defining this field will create a public service.
-Exposing the microservice port on your Controller host.
+Exposing the microservice port on a public host.
-        public:
-          schemes: # List of schemes supported by the public service.
-Controller will generate a link for each scheme
-            - https
-          protocol: http # Protocol for the proxy tunnel (Either tcp or http, defaults to http)
+        proxy: true
     commands:
       # This will result in the container being started as `docker run <image> <options> dbhost localhost:27017`
       - 'dbhost'